 When a business changes owner, its employees may be protected under the Transfer of Undertakings (Protection of Employment) regulations (TUPE).

-- jobs transfer over to the new company (unless they’re made redundant or in some cases where the business is insolvent
+- the employees’ jobs usually transfer over to the new company - exceptions could be if the employees are made redundant or in some cases where the business is insolvent

 - continuity of employment is maintained